spchinazo/search-inside-a-book/DOCUMENTATION.md

 # 5. Create storage symlink
 ./vendor/bin/sail artisan storage:link

-# 6. Run database migrations (optional - for testing)
+# 6. Run database migrations (optional - for testing only)
+# Note: These migrations are NOT used in the current JSON-based implementation
+# They are available for future database integration or testing purposes
 ./vendor/bin/sail artisan migrate

-# 7. Seed the database with book data (optional - for testing)
+# 7. Seed the database with book data (optional - for testing only)
+# Note: This is only needed if you want to test database functionality
+# The main application uses JSON files, not the database
 ./vendor/bin/sail artisan db:seed --class=BookSeeder

 # 8. Start development server